 Cryptocurrencies have been gaining in popularity in recent years, with Bitcoin becoming a household name.
 However, there is still a lot of confusion about what cryptocurrencies are and how they work.
 Cryptocurrencies are digital or virtual tokens that use cryptography to secure their transactions and to control the creation of new units.
 They are decentralized, meaning they are not subject to government or financial institution regulation.
 Cryptocurrencies are often used as a way to fund criminal activities, as they can be transferred anonymously and cannot be traced.
 Where does Binance fit in all this?

-This Reuters Special Report documents the staggering amount of funding that cryptocurrencies have enabled for foreign enemies and criminals, and now NFTs are joining the party.
+This Reuters Special Report documents the staggering amount of funding that cryptocurrencies, including Binance, have enabled for foreign enemies and criminals, and now NFTs are joining the party.
 Implementing strict Know Your Customer processes is the only way to mitigate this problem, and yet the growing sense of distrust in governments and business has driven people around the world to search for safe and anonymous places to keep their money: